 Since you absorb electrolytes in an epsom salt bath, you’ll probably need to drink a little extra water after your soak.
 Water is essential for flushing your system, so keep your fluids up whether you tub it or not.

 Each essential oil offers unique benefits.
-Eucalyptus can soothe stuffed sinuses and open up a stuffy nose, lemon boosts the immune system and lavender has a calming effect that goes great with a warm soak.
+Eucalyptus can soothe stuffed sinuses and open up a stuffy nose.
+Lemon boosts the immune system.
+Lavender has a calming effect that goes great with a warm soak.

-Be sure to consult your doctor if you get hit with a superbug that takes you down quickly: Some illnesses are no match for any of these remedies.
+Be sure to consult your doctor if you get hit with a superbug that takes you down quickly.
+These remedies are not meant to treat any illnesses.